The confusion, distress, and chaos of narcissistic abuse take a serious toll on the mind, body, and spirit.

 While there are many styles and types of narcissistic abuse, the core playbook of tactics used by narcissistic abusers is remarkably similar and predictable.

-Once we become aware of the dynamics and functions of the tactics being used, we can begin to understand ourselves and our relationship in a different light.
+Once we become aware of the dynamics and functions of the tactics being used, we can begin to understand ourselves and the relationship in a different light.

 We stop trying to utilize communication skills that only work in healthy relationships and instead start navigating these relationships in ways that protect our peace, health, and lives.